swamitagupta/spoil-no-more/README.md

 ## Acknowledgments

-Thanks to [JetBrains](https://www.jetbrains.com) for supporting us with a [free Open Source License](https://www.jetbrains.com/buy/opensource).
+The dataset used to create model through createML is [Emotion Detection for NLP](https://www.kaggle.com/praveengovi/emotions-dataset-for-nlp).